Nonlinear Classical Fields: Nonlinear electromagnetic field

 The lagrangian for free w-field let us take in similar form

-Quadratic dependence upon tensions for lagrangian of free electromagnetic field needs for compatibility with experimental Coulomb low.
+For lagrangian of free electromagnetic field the quadratic dependence upon tensions stems from experimental Coulomb low.
 But for free w-field such form of the lagrangian is the assumption and it is strong assumption.

-At first look about the interaction lagrangian nothing is known.
-It is true in general case but for electromagnetic field it is known enough.
-The four vector
+At first look about the interaction lagrangian nothing is known; in general case it is true but for electromagnetic field it is known enough.
+The fourvector

 is the density of current for electromagnetic field.
-For simplicity below we call this four vector or current, or jet.
+For simplicity below we call this fourvector or current, or jet.
 It is the source of electromagnetic field.

-From Bohr correspondence principle the jet is linear function of four velocity and at all transformations the current has exactly the properties of four velocity.
+From Bohr correspondence principle the jet is linear function of fourvelocity and at all transformations the current has exactly the properties of fourvelocity.
 General form of such quantity is following

 where ${c_n}$ are scalar functions which are independent upon velocity four vector.
 From gradient symmetry of electromagnetic field the ones depend on electromagnetic field tension ${F}$ only.